ncatlab/nlab-content/pages/15894.md

 #### For foundationalists
  {#WhyShouldICareForFoundationalists}

 There are various possible [[foundations of mathematics]].
 One may wonder whether some of them are "more foundational" than others.
-For instance a foundational system B might be obtained from foundational system A by adding [[axioms]], or by enriching the [[logical framework]], and then A could be regarded as "more foundational" than B, as then A in fact serves as foundation for B. (In logic jargon one would call A a "[[fragment]]" of B.)
+For instance a foundational system B might be obtained from foundational system A by adding [[axioms]], or by enriching the [[logical framework]], and then A could be regarded as "more foundational" than B, as then A in fact serves as foundation for B. (In the jargon of formal logic one would rather call one of these theories a _[[fragment]]_ of the other.)

 In this vein, it is noteworthy that traditional [[set theory]] (such as [[ZFC]], but also [[ETCS]] etc.) rests on something more foundational, namely on [[first-order logic]].
 Beneath the theory of sets in, say [[ZFC]], there is already the [[deductive system]] of [[propositions]] in terms of which the [[axioms]] for sets are stated.
 This deductive system is already a bit of infrastructure in itself, involving [[type formation|formation]] rules for propositions (such as for [[logical conjunction]], [[logical disjunction]], [[implication]]), and their [[introduction rules]] and [[elimination rules]].

 Now [[type theory]] is a foundational system that is at that same "lower" level of foundations as [[first-order logic]].
 Type theory is not based on first-order logic; instead it is variant of first-order logic itself.
 Type theories indeed are [[deductive systems]] based on the same kind of [[type formation|formation]]- [[term introduction|introduction]]- and [[term elimination|elimination]] rules as first-order logic: where in first-order logic forms [[logical conjunction]], [[logical disjunction]], [[implication]], in type theory this is formation of [[product types]], [[sum types]], and [[function types]], respectively.

-In this way type theory contains first-order logic without being based on it.
+In this way type theory contains first-order logic without being based on it, it has a "[first-order fragment](fragment#FirstOrderFragment)".
 First order logic is recovered inside homotopy type theory as the sub-system of those [[types]] which [are propositions](proposition#InTypeTheory) in that they have unique [[terms]], see at _[[propositions as types]]_ for more on this key idea (details are [here](predicate+logic#ReferencesFromTypeTheory)).

 Moreover, this actually means that (homotopy-)type theory is even a little more foundational than first-order logic.
 Because one obtains first-order logic from type theory by adding the [[axiom]] that all types are [[propositions]] in that they are truncated in this sense (called "[[bracket types]]" or  "[[(-1)-types]]").
 In type theory this axioms in not present (but may be imposed if desired).
 In this sense is type theory more foundational than first-order logic, which in turn is more foundational than set theory.